-(a) Instructors will normally be assigned twenty seven and one-half (271⁄2) hours of instruction per week by the College.
-Instructors will be required to schedule two and one-half (21⁄2) office hours per week to meet with students.
+(a) Instructors will normally be assigned 271⁄2 hours of instruction per week by the College.
+Instructors will be required to schedule two and one-half office hours per week to meet with students.

 Annual instructional hours as outlined in the instructional plans will total 1080 hours.
 The instructional hours will include those duties noted at Article 12.9 of this Agreement except for the following: